 What about shelter?
 Technology is definitely making it cheaper to put up a building.
 We now even have the beginnings of houses that are produced in a fully automated way using 3D printers!
 It of course still costs a ton of money to live in certain places like Manhattan or San Francisco, since demand for housing space exceeds the available supply.
 Here UBI functions quite differently from other solutions that make housing more affordable, such as government subsidies.
 With UBI, people can live in parts of the country (or the world) where housing is much more affordable.

 The city of Detroit is currently giving away houses as an alternative to tearing them down.
-Or if you prefer a rural setting, you can rent a cottage in for only $x00/month [find listing].
+Or if you prefer a rural setting, you can rent a cottage in North Carolina for only $995/month .
 Right now, many people can't take advantage of these opportunities, since they can't find a job in these locales and would be left with no income.
 By breaking the connection with a job, UBI makes geographic flexibility possible.
 People would no longer be geographically trapped by the challenge of providing for their basic needs.